SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/forcats.md

 {:.output}

 Use this to make common into a factor.
-Does this change the barplot?
+Notice the ordering of the bars now.